Lckythr33/Lckythr33/README.md

 ### Hi there
-### My name is Zeeshawn Marshall and i'm a Software Engineer!
+My name is Zeeshawn Marshall and I'm a Software Engineer!
 I'm from Los Angeles, California.
-### I currently work at Career Karma as a SE Career Coach.
-However through my last role at
-### http://pyrodrone,com and my intensive training at Coding Dojo, Plus years of freelance work
-### I have gained the experience to become a proficient Software Engineer who knows what works
-### and what doesn't.
+I currently work at Career Karma as a SE Career Coach.
+However through my last role at http://pyrodrone.com and my intensive training at Coding Dojo, Plus years of freelance work I have gained the experience to become a proficient Software Engineer who knows what works and what doesn't.

 <!--
 **Lckythr33/Lckythr33** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.